I’m a Writer, but I Feel Like Such A Fake

 Not everyone will be a world-renowned novelist the likes of Stephen King and not everyone will be a blogger the likes of Grand Master, Seth Godin.

 So don’t buy into the lie that you can be them or even just like them.
 Everyone has a certain touch and a certain rapport of their own that can’t be duplicated.
-They’re hard workers, clearly, but they’re also gifted as fuck at what they do.
+They’re hard workers, clearly, but they’re also extremely gifted at what they do.

 You can only be you.

 And you know what?
 That’s enough.
 That’s more than enough.
 You have to find your own gifts, your own voice, and your own kind of magic.

 Be you.
 Look into your reflection and write for you.
 That’s what they do.
 That’s all any of us can do.

 “Just remember that Dumbo didn’t need the feather; the magic was in him. ” ― Stephen King